Turkey is not just for Christmas. It’s also perfectly fit for a late summer dish of turkey breast escalopes doused in cream of chanterelles.

 Is turkey sold all year round?

-Especially that you can happily buy cooked turkey breast slices all year round.
+Especially that you can happily buy cooked turkey breast slices all year round from all the supermarkets.
 It makes you wonder: do they prepare them all after Christmas and package on trays to be sold next September?
-I shudder to think that is the case.
+I shudder to think that could be the case.

 How can you cook turkey meat?

-Not sure whether it’s too expensive: once you buy your turkey steaks, they don’t cost a fortune.
-And not because there are no battery turkey farms, unfortunately: some are raised in intensive sheds and fed round the clock, the facts that don’t gather as much attention as battery chicken.
+Not sure whether it’s too expensive: once you manage to buy your turkey steaks, they don’t cost a fortune.
+And it is not because there are no battery turkey farms, unfortunately: some are raised in intensive sheds and fed round the clock, the facts that don’t gather as much attention as battery chicken.